dport96/ITM352/morea/170.Cookies-Sessions/experience-Cookies-Sessions.md

 #### Exercise 5: Applying cookies and session (total 15 minutes)
 Let's say your e-commerce site has multiple product pages.

 a.
 How can you use cookies to keep a user logged when moving back and forth between pages?
-How could you use cookies to handle security and personalization in Assignment #2?
+How could you use cookies to handle security and personalization in Assignment #3?

 b.
 How can you use sessions to handle multiple users shopping at the same time on your site?

 c.
-How can you use sessions to implement a "shopping cart" for your e-commerce site so users could move bach and forth between product pages (or even away from the sire) and still get their selections to the invoice page?
+How can you use sessions to implement a "shopping cart" for your e-commerce site so users could move back and forth between product pages (or even away from the site) and still get their selections to the invoice page?